4 Ways to Evaluate your Machine Learning Model: Cross-Validation Techniques (with Python code)

 3. K-Fold Cross-Validation

-In this resampling technique, the whole data is divided into k sets of almost equal sizes.
-The first set is selected as the test set and the model is trained on the remaining k-1 sets.
-The test error rate is then calculated after fitting the model to the test data.
+In this resampling technique, we divide the whole data into k sets of almost equal sizes.
+We select the first set as the test set and train the model on the remaining k-1 sets.
+Then, we calculate the test error rate after fitting the model to the test data.

-In the second iteration, the 2nd set is selected as a test set and the remaining k-1 sets are used to train the data and the error is calculated.
+In the second iteration, we select the 2nd set as the test set and use the remaining k-1 sets to train the model while calculating the error.
 This process continues for all the k sets.

 K-Fold